The performance effects of too much lazy loading

 }).observe({type: 'largest-contentful-paint', buffered: true});

-If your site uses native image lazy loading, check how it's implemented and run A/B tests to better understand its performance costs.
+If your site uses built-in image lazy loading, check how it's implemented and run A/B tests to better understand its performance costs.
 It may benefit from more eagerly loading images above the fold.
 If you have a WordPress site, there will hopefully be a patch landing in WordPress core soon.
-And if you're using another CMS, make sure they're aware of the potential performance issues described here.
+If you're using another CMS, make sure they're aware of the potential performance issues described here.

 Photo by Frankie Lopez on Unsplash